-In its safety assessment FSANZ considered the recent evaluation conducted by Joint FAO/WHO Expert Committee on Food Additives (JECFA) as well as reviewing more recent studies.
-The safety assessment undertaken by JECFA of D-tagatose for certain specified uses concluded that D-tagatose was a substance of low toxicity, which did not represent a hazard to human health.
-JECFA allocated an Allowable Daily Intake (ADI) of '80 mg/kg bw/day'1 for D-tagatose based on the concern about its potential to induce glycogen deposition and hypertrophy in the liver and to increase the concentrations of uric acid in serum.
+In the safety assessment conducted at Draft Assessment, FSANZ considered a recent evaluation undertaken at the 57th meeting of the Joint FAO/WHO Expert Committee on Food Additives (JECFA) in 2001 and also reviewed more recent studies provided by the Applicant.

+The safety assessment of D-tagatose undertaken by JECFA concluded that D-tagatose is a substance of low toxicity, which does not represent a hazard to human health.
+JECFA allocated an Acceptable Daily Intake (ADI) of '0-80 mg/kg bw/day' for D-tagatose based on concern about its potential to induce glycogen deposition and hypertrophy in the liver and to increase the concentrations of uric acid in serum.